JAlcocerT/Linux/content/docs/Linux_&_Cloud/selfhosting.md

     C --> D(Spin your ❤️ Services)
 ```

-{{< card link="https://jalcocert.github.io/RPi/" title="IoT with Raspberry Pi" image="https://jalcocert.github.io/RPi/img/RPi-Projects.png" subtitle="Linux will onboard you to the IoT and Embedding World.
-Are you ready to take the first step?" >}}
+{{< card link="https://jalcocert.github.io/RPi/" title="SelfHosting with a Raspberry Pi" image="https://jalcocert.github.io/RPi/img/RPi-Projects.png" subtitle="Beyond SelfHosting - Linux can onboard you to the IoT and Embedding World.
+Are you ready?" >}}

+## SelfHosting Cool Stuff

-## GenAI
+### GenAI

 To try new **Gen AI Projects** within Linux, you can setup a **Docker [Container Python environment](https://jalcocert.github.io/JAlcocerT/why-i-love-containers/)** with these 3 artifacts: